opensearch-project/sql/docs/dev/sql-nested-function-select-clause.md

 }
 ```

-An example with multiple nested function calls in SELECT clause using having differing path values.
-A separate nested query will be created for each path used within the SQL query.
+An example with multiple nested function calls in the SELECT clause having differing path values.
+This shows the separate nested query being created for each path used within the SQL query.
 - `SELECT nested(message.info, message), nested(comment.data, comment) FROM nested_objects;`
 ```json
 {